 Well, Sara Amundson, the original Murdercorn and mother of monsters ((whom you should totally follow on twitter)) is working on publishing her Urban Fantasy trilogy Dreamer.

 It’s all about monsters coming alive from nightmares.
-Some of those exist as flash fiction2 and some even as video readings.
+Some of those exist as flash fiction ((and you can totally request your own.
+I got one!)) and some even as video readings.